Beat the urban commute

 The Cycle to Work Scheme is a government-backed initiative in Ireland that allows employees to purchase a bicycle or electric bike, along with safety equipment, tax-free through their employer.
 The goal is to promote cycling as a healthy, environmentally friendly, and cost-effective way to commute to work.
 Employees save up to 52% by purchasing through salary sacrifice (no income tax, PRSI, or USC).

 The Bike to Work Scheme in Ireland is an initiative that encourages employees to choose a healthier, more active lifestyle while also reducing their carbon footprint by purchasing bicycles and related equipment through their employers.
 The government-backed scheme permits employers to provide their employees with tax-free bicycles and accessories worth up to €1,040 every 4 years.
+This includes bicycles, safety equipment, and accessories.
+Employees pay for the benefits through salaries over a period of 12 months, typically deducted through their payroll in equal installments.

 HOW MUCH CAN I SPEND ON A BIKE AND ACCESSORIES THROUGH THE SCHEME?